gorillamania/pilotfish/README.md

 ## Alternate Hosting Options

 ### Picking a specific version
-While it is recommend you use the 'stable', minified release of the javascript, you may also pick a different release state or lock to a specific version number.
+While it is recommend you use the [latest stable minified release](http://cdn.pilotfish.io/client/latest/pilotfish.min.js) of the javascript, you may also pick a different release state or lock to a specific version number.
 Examples:

-* /client/portfolio/0.1/portfolio.js # non minifed, full comments in source code
+* [/client/0.1.0/pilotfish.min.js](http://cdn.pilotfish.io/client/0.1.0/pilotfish.min.js) # this exact version only
-* /client/portfolio/0.2/portfolio-min.js # the latest stable version of the 0.2 branch
+* [/client/0.1/pilotfish.min.js](http://cdn.pilotfish.io/client/0.1/pilotfish.min.js) # anything in the 0.1.x series
-* /client/portfolio/1/portfolio-min.js # will automatically upgrade to the latest stable release in the 1.0 series
+* [/client/0/pilotfish.js](http://cdn.pilotfish.io/client/0/pilotfish.js) # anything in the 0.x.x series, non minifed

-* /client/portfolio/master/portfolio-min.js # Latest release from github that passes all the tests
+* [https://raw.github.com/pilotfish/pilotfish/master/pilotfish.js](https://raw.github.com/pilotfish/pilotfish/master/pilotfish.js) # Pull latest commit from github (not for production)

 ### Self hosting
 You may host the javascript files yourself if you like.
 Simply download them from any of these sources and put them on your servers.